 Moving away from challenges, the forum made it clear that local industry players and customer stakeholders alike are convinced that IoT has the ability to take their businesses to the next level and why this technological and data-driven revolution is important for Africa.

 As Nelson Mandela famously said, “It always seems impossible until it’s done.”

-As South African Country Manager for Orange Business Services, I am responsible for executing business strategies in the Sub-Saharan Africa region.
+As South African Country Manager for Orange Business, I am responsible for executing business strategies in the Sub-Saharan Africa region.
 I have spent 25 years as an intrapreneur for multinational companies in the IT, telecommunications and technology sectors.

 In my spare time, I am a family man who is known to dabble in fly-fishing, golf and learning to play the guitar.